aplteam/Tatin/docs/Server-TipsAndTricks.md

 Keep in mind that error trapping is active, so when you change a function and inject a typo this will trigger error trapping  once your code gets executed.

-If there is any danger of you locking horns with error trapping consider putting this into `OnRequest`:
+If there is any danger of you locking horns with error trapping, consider putting this into `OnRequest`:

 `⎕TRAP←0 'S'  ⍝TODO⍝`